 The Baby Friendly Hospital Initiative is a worldwide program launched in 1991 by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) to encourage and recognize hospitals and birthing centers that offer an optimal level of care for infant feeding.
-In 2012, 21,138 facilities in 152 countries were designated Baby Friendly.
+As of 2012, 21,138 facilities in 152 countries were designated Baby Friendly.

 WHAT MAKES A HOSPITAL BABY FRIENDLY?

 In order to be designated as Baby Friendly, a hospital or birth center must follow The Ten Steps to Successful Breastfeeding.
 The Ten Steps are endorsed and promoted by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics (AAP), and the US Surgeon General, among others.

 THE TEN STEPS

 - Have a written breastfeeding policy that is routinely communicated to all healthcare staff.